andrewlang96/Cat-and-Mouse/README.md

 ## Cat and Mouse
-This project is an examination of the concepts of distance and direction and how these concepts can extend beyond our intuitive understandings in 2 and 3 dimensions.
+This project is an examination of the concepts of distance and direction and how these concepts extend beyond our intuitive understandings in 2 and 3 dimensions.
 ![4-d chase gif](assets/demo.gif)
 ### Description
 This program models the positions of a ***cat*** and a ***mouse*** as one chases the other through an **n**-dimensional space.
 As it so happens, this cat can only run exactly as fast as the mouse, and must therefore employ a clever tactic if it wishes to catch the mouse.
 As the cat is chasing the mouse, it follows two simple rules to determine what path it will take.